tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 I love MVC frameworks.
 On the back-end, on the front-end &mdash; if there's a model, view, and controller, I'm doing a happy dance.
-When it comes to writing reusable code, however, there's one thing I can get annoyed with pretty easily when dealing with UI widgets in a large-scale applications.
+When it comes to writing reusable code, however, there's one thing I can get annoyed with pretty easily when dealing with UI components in a large-scale applications.
 If you do it the "framework" way, it's less reusable by definition.